apache/apex-core/operators/dimensioncomputation/dimension_computation_store.md

 #Dimensions Computation tutorial

-## Introduction
+## About this document
+The *Dimensions Computation Tutorial* contains a brief introduction of the Dimension Computation usecase.
+This tutorial provides detailed steps for performing dimensions computation.
+Additionally, this tutorial contains instructions for using DataTorrent's out-of-the-box operators to easily add dimensions computation to an application.

+## Getting to know Dimensions Computations
-In the world of big data many enterprises have a common problem, they have tremendous amounts of data flowing into their systems and they need to observe historical trends in that data.
+Big data scenarios often come with a problem -- the volumes of  of data flowing into big data systems are huge, and these volumes need to be observed for historical trends.

-It would be useful for the vendor to look at historical data already aggregated over certain keys across time buckets.
-This process of receiving individual events, aggregating them over time, and drilling down into the data using some parameters is called Dimensions Computation.
+Big data applications will greatly benefit if they are equipped with the functionality of viewing  historical data aggregated across time buckets.
+The process of receiving individual events, aggregating them over a duration, and using parameters to observe trends  is called *Dimensions Computation*.

 ## Overview

 ### What is Dimensions Computation?
-Dimensions Computation is a powerful mechanism that allows you to spot trends in your streaming data in real-time.
+Dimensions Computation is a powerful mechanism that allows for spotting trends in streaming data in real-time.
 This tutorial will cover the concepts behind Dimensions Computation and provide details on the process of performing Dimensions Computation.
 We will also show you how to use Data Torrent's out of the box operators to easily add Dimensions Computation to an application.

-### Functionality - In a Nutshell
-*Dimensions Computation* provides a way for business to perform aggregations on configured numeric data.
-The Dimensions Computation operator works along with the *Dimension Store* operator, which provides the capability for applications to display historical data/trends.
+*Dimensions Computation* provides a way for businesses to perform aggregations on configured numeric data.
+The *DimensionsComputation* operator works along with the *DimensionStore* operator, which provides the capability for applications to display historical data and trends.

-## Terminology / Concepts
+## Key Concepts
-#### Key Set
+#### Key set
-A key set is set of fields in the incoming tuple which are used to combine the data for aggregation.
+A key set is a set of fields in the incoming tuple that is used to combine data for aggregation.

-#### Value Set
+#### Value set
-Value set is the set of fields in the incoming tuple on which various Aggregators need to be applied.
+A value set is the set of fields in the incoming tuple on which *Aggregator*(s)  are applied.

 #### Aggregator
-A mathematical function that needs to be applied on value fields in an incoming tuple.
-For e.g. SUM, COUNT, MAX, MIN, AVERAGE etc.
+An aggregator is a mathematical function that is  applied on value fields in an incoming tuple.
+Examples of aggregators are SUM, COUNT, MAX, MIN, and AVERAGE.

 #### Aggregates
-An object containing the aggregated values for a configured value set and key combination.
+Aggregates are objects containing the aggregated values for a configured value set and key combination.

 #### Time buckets
-Time buckets indicates the time interval for which the floor time should be calculated.
-For e.g. For a time bucket of 1 min, the floor time-value for both * 12:**01:34** PM * and * 12:**01:59** PM * will be * 12:**01:00** PM*.
-Similarly for hourly time bucket, floor time-value for * **15**:02:34 PM* and * **15**:34:00 PM* will become * **15:00:00** PM*
+Time buckets indicate the duration for which the floor time is calculated.
+For example, a for a time bucket of 1 minute, the floor time-value for both * 12:**01:34** PM * and * 12:**01:59** PM * will be * 12:**01:00** PM*.
+Similarly, for an hourly time bucket, floor time-value for * **15**:02:34 PM* and * **15**:34:00 PM* will be * **15:00:00** PM*.

-After calculating the floor value for certain time, that time-value essentially becomes a key.
-Currently supported time buckets are 1 sec, 1 min, 1 hour, 1 day.
+After calculating the floor value for a duration, the time-value becomes a key.
+Currently supported time buckets are:  1 second, 1 minute, 1 hour, and 1 day.

 #### Combinations
-This indicates a group of the keys which should be used for aggregate computations.
+Combinations indicate a group of the keys that are used for aggregate computations.

-#### Incremental Aggregators
+#### Incremental *Aggregators*
-These are aggregate functions for which the computation is possible only by using previous aggregates value and the new value.
+Incremental aggregators are aggregate functions for which computations are possible only by using previous aggregate value and the new value.
+For example,
-For e.g.
 ```
 SUM = {Previous_SUM} + {Current_Value}
 COUNT = {Previous_COUNT}  + 1
 MIN = ( {Current_Value} < {Previous_MIN} ) ? {Current_Value} : {Previous_MIN}
 ```

-#### On-the-fly Aggregators (OTF Aggregators)
+#### On-the-fly *Aggregators* (OTF Aggregators)
-These are the aggregate functions which needs the result of more than one incremental aggregator and can be calculated on the fly if necessary incremental aggregations are provided.
+On-the-fly aggregators are the aggregate functions that use the result of multiple incremental aggregators, and can be calculated on-the-fly if necessary.
+For example,
-For e.g.
 ```
 AVERAGE = {Current_SUM} / {Current_COUNT}
 ```

-#### Dimensions Computation operator
+#### DimensionsComputation operator
-This is an Apex Operator which performs intermediate aggregations using incremental aggregators.
+The DimensionsComputation operator  is an Operator that performs intermediate aggregations using incremental aggregators.

-#### Dimensions Store operator
+#### DimensionsStore operator
-This is an Apex Operator which perform transient and/or final aggregation over the data generated by Dimensions Computations operator and also maintains the historical data for aggregates for providing meaning historical view.
+The DimensionsStore operator  is an Operator that performs transient and final aggregations on the data generated by the Dimensions Computations operator.
+It maintains the historical data for aggregates to ensure a meaningful  historical view.

-## Use Cases
+## Dimensions Computation use cases
-Consider the case of a digital advertisement publisher who is receiving hundreds of thousands of click events every second.
-Looking at the history of individual clicks and impressions doesn't tell the publisher much about what is going on with their users and advertisements.
-A useful technique the publisher may try is to look at the total number of clicks and impressions that happened every second, minute, hour, and day.
-Such a technique would be helpful for finding global trends in their system, but it may not provide enough granularity to take action on more localized trends.
-For example, looking at the total clicks and impressions for a particular advertiser, a particular geographical area, or a combination of the two could provide some actionable insight.
-We shall use this example to demonstrate the Dimension Computation and Dimensions Store functionality in rest of the tutorial.
+Consider the case of a digital advertising publisher who receives thousands of click events every second.
+The history of individual clicks and impressions doesn't divulge details about  users and the advertisements.
+A technique for deriving meaning out of such data is to observe the total number of clicks and impressions every second, minute, hour, and day.
+Such a technique might be  helpful for determining global trends in the advertising system, but may not provide enough granularity for  localized trends.
+For example, the total clicks and impressions over a duration might lack in usefulness, however, the total clicks and impressions for a particular advertiser, a particular geographical area, or a combination of the two can provide actionable insight.

 ## Architecture

-Dimensions Computation requires 4 apex operators working in sync: Dimensions Computation, Dimensions Store, Query, and Query Result.
-The following diagram shows a general DAG for a complete Dimensions Computation application.
+Dimensions Computation requires 4 operators working in sync: Dimensions Computation, Dimensions Store, Query, and Query Result.
+Given [DAG](#dag) is for a complete Dimensions Computation application.

-Individual operators takes up following responsibilities:
+The operators within Dimensions Computation are described in detail.

 #### DimensionsComputation
-This operator works only with incremental aggregates.
-The incoming data stream is expected to contain tuples which are Plan Old Java Objects (POJO)s, which have the data to be used for aggregations.
+The DimensionsComputation operator works only with incremental aggregates.
+The incoming data stream contains tuples that are Plain Old Java Objects (POJO), which contain data required for aggregations.
-Based on the provided [configuration](#configuration), the DimensionsComputation operator will apply incremental aggregators on the value set of the tuple data within a boundary of an application window.
-After the application window is over the aggregate value is reset to calculate the fresh new aggregates.
-Thus, there are discrete Aggregates generated by DimensionsComputation operator for every application window.
-This output then further goes to DimensionStore (labeled as Store in [DAG](#dag)) for calculating cumulative aggregates.
+Depending on the [configuration](#configuration), the DimensionsComputation operator applies incremental aggregators on the value set of the tuple data within a boundary of an application window.
+At the end of the application window, the aggregate value is reset to calculate the new aggregates.
+Thus, discrete aggregates are generated by DimensionsComputation operator for every application window.
+This output is used by the DimensionStore operator (labeled as Store in [DAG](#dag)) for calculating cumulative aggregates.

 #### DimensionsStore
-This operator takes discrete aggregates generates by DimensionsComputation operator and generates cumulative aggregates.
-As the aggregates generated by the DimensionsComputation operator are essentially the incremental aggregate, the sum of multiple such aggregates can provide cumulative aggregates as follows:
+The DimensionsStore operator uses the discrete aggregates generated by the DimensionsComputation operator to generate cumulative aggregates in turn.
+Because the aggregates generated by the DimensionsComputation operator are incremental aggregates, the sum of multiple such aggregates provides cumulative aggregates as follows:

 ```
 SUM1 = SUM(Value11, Value12, ...)